Chair, Strings Department

-As a soloist, she has appeared with the Chicago Chamber Orchestra, The Chicago Symphony Orchestra, La Orquesta Sinfonica de la Serena (Chile) and the Malaysian National Symphony Orchestra, the Fort Collins Symphony, and Pro Musica Colorado Chamber Orchestra.
-Solo recitals include those at the Phillips Collection, The Stone, Issue Project Room and at The Corcoran Gallery of Art.
-She has commissioned works by Benjamin Broening, Ken Ueno, Dan Visconti, Jeffrey Mumford, Adam Silverman, Steve Antosca, Keith Fitch, Daniel Wohl, among others.
-Bahn’s chamber music performances have included recitals and concerts in festivals such as the Costa Rican International Chamber Festival, the Sierra Summer Festival, the Grand Canyon Music Festival, the Garth Newel Music Series and the Festival de Música de Cámara de San Miguel de Allende.
-In the spring of 2010, she was on tour with the Takacs Quartet, performing at Carnegie Hall, the Southbank Centre, Concertgebouw and the Mariinsky Theater.
-From 1992-1994 she toured extensively throughout Chile with the Bahn-Mahave-Browne piano trio as a recipient of national grants to teach and perform.
-In 2005, their piano trio was selected to perform for the president of Chile and the King of Indonesia in Kuala Lumpuur.
+As a soloist, she has made appearances with the Chicago Chamber Orchestra, The Chicago Symphony Orchestra, La Orquesta Sinfonica de la Serena (Chile), and the Malaysian National Symphony Orchestra, the Fort Collins Symphony, and Pro Musica Colorado Chamber Orchestra.
+Solo recitals include those at the Phillips Collection, The Stone, Issue Project Room, and at The Corcoran Gallery of Art.
+She has commissioned numerous new works including those by Benjamin Broening, Ken Ueno, Dan Visconti, Jeffrey Mumford, Adam Silverman, Steve Antosca, Keith Fitch, Daniel Wohl, Pamela Z, Morton Subotnick, Daniel Kellogg, among others.

-Lina Bahn studied with Dorothy DeLay at the Julliard School for her undergraduate degree.
-She completed her master’s degree as the recipient of the Jane Bryant Fellowship Award under the tutelage of Paul Kantor.
-Her doctorate in music is from the Indiana University, where she completed her dissertation entitled, Virtuosity in Luciano Berio’s Sequenza VIII.
-At Indiana University, she was an Associate Instructor and studied with Miriam Fried and Paul Biss.
-Bahn’s early training in Chicago started with Lillian Schaber and she finished her high school years under the guidance of Roland and Almita Vamos.
+Lina Bahn studied with Dorothy DeLay at the Juilliard School for her undergraduate degree.
+She completed her Masters degree as the recipient of the Jane Bryant Fellowship Award under the tutelage of Paul Kantor.
+Her Doctorate in Music is from the Indiana University, where she was an Associate Instructor and studied with Miriam Fried and Paul Biss.
+Dr. Bahn’s early training in Chicago started with Lillian Schaber and she finished her high school years under the guidance of Roland and Almita Vamos.